Note: There are no significant spoilers in this review, except as marked.

 I think this author is a very talented writer.
 The story is good, even though sometimes the characters act imperfect (and thus very realistic) rather than being what you would like them to be.
 These are complicated people, and Mafi is adept at using short word-impressions to capture the essence of a description.

-This is a YA trilogy narrated by Juliette Ferrars, a 17-year-old who has been imprisoned by “The Reestablishment,” the power faction that is supposed to renew the dying society.
+This young adult trilogy is narrated by Juliette Ferrars, a 17-year-old who has been imprisoned by “The Reestablishment,” the power faction that is supposed to renew the dying society.
 But, as with most dystopias, the new group in control has become drunk on power and despotic.

 In this future scenario, the ecosystem has become severely distorted by human abuse, and one of the effects is that some people have developed “special abilities” that are not normal.
 In Juliette’s case, if she touches anyone, that person will die.
 Eventually she meets a whole group of others who have special abilities like she does.
 She learns that as the world changed, so did the energy within it.
 Matter is never created or destroyed, but it can change into different forms; she and the others with gifts have absorbed this energy in different ways, and they must learn to harness it and use it to restore freedom to the world.

 I had some complaints, but they are extremely spoilery.
 SKIP THIS PARAGRAPH IF YOU DON’T WANT SPOILERS: